kenmoini/multiverse-of-multicluster-madness/docs/policygenerators.md

 ```

 This is handy because keep in mind we're generating Policies that have their own PlacementRules and Bindings vs what this Application is bound by/to.

+Then add to that, being able to take a Policy and wrap it in a PolicyGenerator like what is done in [rhacm/policy-generators/distribute-root-certs](rhacm/policy-generators/distribute-root-certs), allows for a nice way to enforce across architecture tiers of clusters.